sfigg/commercialization-public/docset/manufacture/sxs/oem-deployment-of-windows-10-for-desktop-editions.md

 #### Prepare ScanState tool

-Prepare scanstate tool to capture Classic Windows applications after they have been installed and additional settings like registry.
+Prepare ScanState tool to capture Classic Windows applications after they have been installed and additional settings like registry.

-**Note: You will do this on the technician system**
+Note: You will do this on the technician system.

 1. On Technician PC, Insert USB-B.